- What is Surrey Extra?

 Usually you cannot apply for childcare vouchers until the month after you start with us.
 The reason for this is that you will not be able to register onto the employee benefits portal, Surrey Extra, to access the Childcareplus link until our employee benefits provider has updated your payroll number onto the system.
-However, if you require access to childcare vouchers straight away, then you should contact MyHelpdesk by telephone on 020 8541 9000 or by email: email@example.com and we will arrange for you to access the system within 3 working days.
+However, if you require access to childcare vouchers straight away, then you should contact MyHelpdesk by telephone: 020 8541 9000 or by email: firstname.lastname@example.org and they will arrange for you to access the system within 3 working days.

 Can I alter the value of childcare vouchers I receive at anytime?